jazziemae77/The-Unheard-Voices/README.md

 08/21/23
    - created about me page layout with colors, formatting, and placement text
    - created a carousel for introductions

+08/21/23
+   - changed about us carousel to a card layout
+   - added a testing page for non-permanent changes
+   - fixed contact buttons, should link to each team member's email now
+   - added introductions and placeholders

 <b>Next Steps/Current Plans</b>
    - make a two column layout for a contact page: one side has a email "send a message" box, the other has linktr.ee links and our instagram